 Pain science and pain education are under-prioritized and poorly covered topics in the education of various health care disciplines.

 The 2011 Institute of Medicine (IOM) report “Relieving Pain in America”, highlighted educational deficits in the assessment and management of pain.

-To address deficits in pain education across health disciplines, the IOM report recommended that primary education programs adapt their curriculum to focus on pain management using a biopsychosocial and interdisciplinary approach.
+In order to address deficits in pain education across health disciplines, the IOM report recommends that primary education programs adapt their curriculum to focus on pain management using a biopsychosocial and interdisciplinary approach.
 It also defined core competencies in pain assessment and management for pre-licensure health professional education (2).
-These competencies are closely aligned with the International Association for the Study of Pain (IASP) guidelines for pain education curricula and revolve around four domains :
+These competencies are closely aligned with the International Association for the Study of Pain (IASP) guidelines for pain education curricula and revolve around four subjects :